-The HRC Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2012 given the drastic improvement in earnings experienced in the year and the significant improvement in the Corporation's cash position and continuing cost reduction initiatives.
+The HRC Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2013, given margin improvement, the ongoing greenfields and the increased global complexity of Exco.
 The HRC Committee also considered the Corporation's share price performance as a factor in its compensation determinations.
 It undertook a comparison of the Corporation to its peer companies as described above and the HRC Committee recognizes that the Corporation's share price has continued to improve over last year and unlike the S&P/TSX Small Cap index and the Automotive & Components index, has returned to the same level as 2007 which was the last year before the recession and automotive industry disruption.
-In addition, the Corporation's return on capital employed is higher, by a large margin, than any other Canadian public automotive supplier in 2012.
+In addition, the Corporation's return on capital employed is higher, by a large margin, than any other Canadian public automotive supplier in 2013.
 It also noted that the Corporation's share price also reflects the strong balance sheet and dividend growth history which management has been able to sustain during a particularly unstable global business environment.